Rickaym/pyforge/README.rst

 **What needs to be done?**
 1. Customized build.gradle and properties
 2. Interpolation with core Forge mechanisms if it is at all possible
+3. Concept demonstration has multiple problems with Jython rather than the integration itself

 Contribution and Beta Testing
 =================================